-I currently work as Deputy Director (Education and Student Experience) and Senior Tutor in the School of Geography and am a Teaching Quality champion for the Faculty of Social Sciences.
+I currently work as Deputy Director (Education and Student Experience) and Senior Tutor in the School of Geography and am a Senior Fellow of the HIgher Education Academy (SFHEA)

 I first joined the School of Geography on a fixed-term basis in 2006, before returning in 2011 and becoming a permanent member of the academic staff in 2014.
 Before I returned in 2011, I held Research Fellowships at the University of Lancaster and in the Centre for Urban and Regional Development Studies at the University of Newcastle.
 I have also held visiting Researcher positions at the University of Newcastle and Charles' University, Prague.